Submitting to RadioDoc Review

 7. CRAFT AND ARTISTRY

-(use of sound, mix of sound, scripting, pacing)
+(use of sound and music, mix of sound, scripting, pacing)

 (fair, honest and considerate treatment of topics and talent)